Cnguyen823/hands-on-ml-3e/README.md

 ---

+## 🤖 Automated Notebook Execution (GitHub Actions)

+This repository uses a GitHub Actions workflow to automatically run all Jupyter notebooks on every push or pull request.

+### Purpose
+- Ensures notebooks run without errors.
+- Verifies dependencies in `requirements.txt`.
+- Helps maintain reproducibility and clean commits.

+### Workflow Details
+- Triggered on **push** to `main` and on **pull requests**.
+- Runs on **Ubuntu 22.04** with **Python 3.10**.
+- Installs dependencies and executes all notebooks in-place.
+- Fails the workflow if any notebook has errors, giving immediate feedback.

+### Benefits
+- Detect errors before collaborators or CI/CD pipelines encounter them.
+- Keeps notebooks reproducible without committing outputs (thanks to `nbstripout`).
+- Lightweight and automated check for all chapters and experiments.

+---

 ## 📊 Progress Tracker
 - [ ] Chapter 1 — The ML Landscape
 - [ ] Chapter 2 — End-to-End ML Project